nadrino/kotor-walkthrough/kotor/walkthrough/030_Dantooine.md

 	- **Jedi are turning to the dark side?**
 	- **I'm ready now.
 I accept this mission.** (otherwise DS -> should I ? -> sevral more dialogs -> not much sense -> they talk about visiting the ruins)
 	- As you wish, Master Vandar.
-- Jedi Training
+- Jedi Training begins

+- Discussion with Zhar
 	- **I want to ask some questions, Master Zhar.
 Questions about Revan and Malak.**
 	- What happened?
 	- What happened to this noble mission?
 	- I will heed the lesson, Master Zhar.
-- Remove Carth
+- Remove Carth and Mission in the party -> does not make sense
-- Go to the jedi masters -> bastilla -> Ask masters
+- Go to the jedi masters -> Bastilla will redirect you to ask the masters
 - Dorak
 	- **Where are the Academy's archives?**
 	- Very well... tell me the history of the Jedi.